-postfix (https://de.postfix.org/httpmirror/) is my MTA of choice.
-I use it for my mailserver because its simplicity , security and sendmail-compatible (the widely used smtp in the world but not as secure).
+Postfix (https://de.postfix.org/httpmirror/) is my MTA of choice.
+I use it for my mailserver due to its simplicity , security and sendmail-compatible (the widely used smtp in the world but not as secure).
 It is also extensible by plugging other servers for various purposes (antispam, antivirus,database etc).

 I had one problem with file attachment larger than 10MB.
-Users couldn’t send it although I have setup squirrelmail (SM) to be able to attach files summed up more than 20MB and I had modified php settings as per here.
-The problem was not in SM setting.
+Users couldn’t send it although I have setup squirrelmail (SM) to be able to attach files summed up more than 20MB and I had modified php settings as already.
+The problem was not obviously not to be found in the SM setting.
 It was postfix.
-By default, attachment size that can be sent by postfix is 10MB ~ 10240000 byte.
-How did I know it?
-I looked in log file (for my system it is in /var/log/mail/errors.
+The default, attachment size that can be sent by postfix is 10MB ~ 10240000 byte.
+How did I know?
+I looked in the log file (for my system it is in /var/log/mail/errors.
 For other system, the file to look is /var/log/maillog).
 The line looked like this:

 Feb 26 16:30:53 webmail postfix/sendmail: fatal: email@example.com(74): Message file too big

 Open /etc/postfix/main.cf with a text editor of choice and find message_size_limit directive and change accordingly.
 If it is not there, add the directive like this:

 message_size_limit = 20480000

 This sets limit to 20MB. reload or restart postfix when you’re done: